OpenMined/SyMPC/CONTRIBUTING.md

 ### What is a Virtual Environment

 Ever wonder how python finds your packages that you have installed?
-The simple answer is, it recursively searches up a few folders from where ever the binary `python` or `python.exe` looking for a folder called site-packages.
+The simple answer is, it recursively searches up a few folders from where ever the binary `python` looking for a folder called site-packages.

 When you open a shell try typing: